mohamed-warda/mohamed-warda.github.io/_tabs/cv.md

 ### .NET Full Stack Developer, AliaICT Egypt - Sister Company to AliaICT Saudi
 *Mar 2024 – Present | Cairo, Egypt*

+- **OTA Project**: Working on a new OTA platform using microservices architecture, ensuring smooth service communication.
+- **OAuth2.0/OpenIddict**: Designed and implemented a custom authorization server using OpenIddict for Baab, the company’s new microservices-based product, ensuring secure authentication and authorization.
+- **Payment Gateway Integration**: Integrated multiple payment gateways including Tap Payments and PayTabs into the OTA platform, enabling secure and seamless online transactions.
 - **Nazeel Guest Mobile App**: Fully responsible for backend development, ensuring robust performance and seamless service integration.
 - **Nazeel Revamp**:
   - Contributed to the next version of Nazeel using the latest technologies.
   - Collaborated on new feature development and resolved bugs in production and staging environments.
 - **CI/CD Pipelines**: Developed and implemented build and release pipelines using Azure DevOps, streamlining deployment processes.
-- **OAuth2.0/OpenIddict**: Designed and implemented a custom authorization server using OpenIddict for Baab, the company’s new microservices-based product, ensuring secure authentication and authorization.
 - **Database Management**: Maintained database log files to optimize storage and ensure readiness for backups.
 - **Agile Workflow**: Followed an agile workflow with daily standups, sprint planning, and sprint retrospectives.
 - **Cross-Cultural Collaboration**: Worked with colleagues from Saudi Arabia, India, and Egypt, fostering effective teamwork across diverse teams.

 ### .NET Full Stack Developer, Nocks
 *Jun 2023 – Mar 2024 | Cairo, Egypt*